-The rush to claim this lucrative incentive is extending permit backlogs and packing installation schedules all the way into the fall and winter months.
+The rush to claim this lucrative incentive is extending permit backlogs and packing installation schedules into the fall and winter months.
 In short, if you want the best chance of claiming the full 26% solar tax credit on your 2020 taxes, don't wait.

-This year the tax credit sits at 26% as it continues its decline towards 0%.
+This year, the tax credit sits at 26% as it continues its decline towards 0%.
 In 2023, the incentive drops to 22%.
 On January 1, 2024, it ends permanently for homeowners.
-So, if you’re looking for the quickest payback for your solar investment, this year is your year.
-With permit backlogs running into 6 weeks in some cities and installation schedules filling up fast, delaying is unwise.
+So, if you’re looking for the quickest payback for your solar investment, this year is yours.
+With permit backlogs running into six weeks in some cities and installation schedules filling up fast, delaying is unwise.
 To help put all this into perspective, we've put together three reasons to start your solar journey today.

 1. 26% Federal Investment Tax Credit

 As mentioned above, the current 26% rate is in place through the end of 2022, so time is starting to run out to reap the maximum return from this lucrative incentive program.
-In 2023, the ITC reduces to 22% before ending completely for residential customers in 2024.
+In 2023, the ITC will reduce to 22% before ending for residential customers 2024.
 The commercial ITC will remain at 10%.